abpframework/eventhub/README.md

 [![.NET](https://github.com/volosoft/eventhub/actions/workflows/dotnet.yml/badge.svg)](https://github.com/volosoft/eventhub/actions/workflows/dotnet.yml)

 This is a reference application built with the ABP Framework.
-It implements Domain Driven Design with multiple application layers.
+It implements the Domain Driven Design with multiple application layers.

 ## The book